cair/TsetlinMachine/README.md

 </p>

 <p align="left">
-A clause is composed by a team of TA, each TA deciding to \emph{Exclude} or \emph{Include} a specific literal in the clause.
+A clause is composed by a team of Tsetlin Automata, each Tsetlin Automaton deciding to <i>Exclude</i> or <i>Include</i> a specific literal in the clause.
 Learning which literals to include is based on reinforcement: Type I feedback is designed to produce frequent patterns, while Type II feedback increases the discrimination power of the patterns.
 See https://arxiv.org/abs/1804.01508 for details.
 </p>

 ## Other Implementations